climacell/devops-challenge/README.md

 ### Prerequisites

 #### Mongo DB
-The users service works with a mongo DB to store it's users.<BR>
+The users service works with a mongo DB to store its users.<BR>
 **Database name**: devops-exercise<BR>
 **Collection name**: users